M66B/BackPackTrackII/README.md

 When no time from/to is specified, the default is yesterday.

+Update weather information

+* *am startservice -a eu.faircode.backpacktrack2.UPDATE_WEATHER*

+This will work even when weather updates are disabled.

 Tasker use case examples

 Starting/stopping tracking based on a location: